-Attorney seeking legal consultation from an animal behaviorist should always question if the opinion from the expert will be based, at least in part, on evidence from the scientific literature about the behavior in companion dogs.
+Attorney seeking legal consultation from an dog behavior legal expert should inquire if the opinion from the animal behavior expert will be based, at least in part, on evidence from the scientific literature about the behavior in companion dogs.

 In this regard, the attorneys can educate themselves through review of the literature listed below:

 - A community approach to dog bite prevention

 - A qualitative investigation of the perceptions of female dog bite victims and implications for the prevention of dog bites

 - A review of dog bites in the United States from 1958 to 2016: Systematic review of the peer-reviewed literature